+To ensure that the system rotates easily and functions reliably year after year, regular maintenance should be carried out.
+This should be done once a year, or perhaps when the boat is unrigged at the end of each season.
 Maintenance is simple, even when the Furlex is rigged on the boat.
 Halyard leads should be inspected once a year and any sharp edges smoothed with a file.
-The halyard lead should be replaced when wear reaches 50%
+The halyard leads should be replaced when wear reaches 50%